 The concessions provided for also apply to a dependant spouse or dependant child or a card holder.

 The AIFL requires to certified proof of concession eligibility before a fee concession is applied.

-AIFL in 2019 currently does not offer concession for the fees and claim from SVTS.
+AIFL currently does not offer concession for the fees and claim from SVTS.